r-papir/COMS2132/tree_notes.md

 # Abstract Data Types: Binary Trees
 In computer science, a tree is an abstract model of a hierarchical structure.
 A **binary tree** is an abstract data structure in which each node has no more than two children, which are referred to as the "left child" and "right child".
 Unlike in *linked lists*, binary trees have pointers that link each node to its children.
 Trees often offer faster than linear algorithms (for example, *binary search*).
-When traversing through a binary tree, the **left child** always precedes the **right child**, and they can be written as an *ordered pair*.
+When reading a binary tree, the **left child** always precedes the **right child**, and they can be written as an *ordered pair*.

 <img width="501" height="408" alt="tree" src="https://github.com/user-attachments/assets/466e2e46-38e9-430d-82c0-eeba66fbe2de" />